anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 It supports alternative certificate enrollment protocols, such as CMP, that use authenticated self-contained signed objects for certification messages.

-This offers the following advantages.
-The origin of requests and responses can be authenticated independent of message transfer.
-This supports end-to-end authentication (proof of origin) also over multiple hops, as well as asynchronous operation of certificate enrollment.
-This in turn provides architectural flexibility where and when to ultimately authenticate and authorize certification requests while retaining full-strength integrity and authenticity of certification requests.

 --- middle